Projects

 Understanding Climate Resilience in Wild and Commercial Vaccinium

-Blueberry Varietal Susceptibility to Blueberry Scorch Virus
+Variety Susceptibility to Blueberry Scorch Virus

 Blueberry scorch virus is an ongoing management challenge and research priority for blueberry producers in the Fraser Valley.
-This collaborative project between UFV, the BC Ministry of Agriculture & Food and collaborators at SFU aims to better understand susceptibility and tolerance of new and popular blueberry varietals to blueberry scorch virus.
+This collaborative project between UFV, the BC Ministry of Agriculture & Food and the Mattsson Lab at SFU aims to better understand susceptibility and tolerance of new and popular blueberry varietals to blueberry scorch virus.
 The overall goal is to generate information which can help inform future planting choices for growers in the region.

 Past Projects